TristanCavelier/pyjsruntime/README.md

 # pyjsruntime

-A python module to code as in javascript
+A python module to code as in javascript.

+The goal is to use the power of the python language and libraries with the javascript runtime.
+Each context have a queue of function to execute.
+Empty contexts are deleted in order to let the memory free.

 ## Getting Started

+To run the first context, you have to run setTimeout once.

     from jsruntime import setTimeout, clearTimeout